Wired Like a Brain: Neuromorphic Hardware's AI Future

 Leading tech giants are pioneering neuromorphic hardware:

-- IBM’s NorthPole: 22 billion transistors, 25x more efficient than GPUs
+- IBM’s NorthPole: 22 billion transistors, 25x more efficient than comparable-node GPUs4

-- Intel’s Hala Point: 1.15 billion neurons, largest system to date
+- Intel’s Hala Point: 1.15 billion neurons, largest system to date5

-Intel’s Loihi 2 processes information using 25 to 1,000 times less energy than traditional chips.
+Intel’s Loihi 2 processes information using up to 100 times less energy than conventional CPUs and GPUs, with up to 50x speed improvements on inference and optimization tasks.1

 The Language of Spikes

-Neuromorphic chips use “spikes” — brief electrical pulses fired only when relevant information is present — drastically reducing unnecessary energy use.
+Neuromorphic chips use “spikes,” brief electrical pulses fired only when relevant information is present.
+This drastically reduces unnecessary energy use.

 Why spikes matter: